State Pension (United Kingdom)

-The State Pension is part of the United Kingdom Government's pension arrangements.
+The State Pension is an existing benefit that forms part of the United Kingdom Government's pension arrangements.
 Benefits vary depending on the age of the individual and their contribution record.
-Anyone can make a claim, provided they have a minimum number of qualifying years of contributions.
+Currently anyone can make a claim, provided they have a minimum number of qualifying years of contributions.

 Background

-Basic State Pension
+Old State Pension

-The basic State Pension (alongside the Graduated Retirement Benefit, the State Earnings-Related Pension Scheme, and the State Second Pension) is payable to men born before 6 April 1951, and to women born before 6 April 1953.
-The maximum amount payable is £141.85 a week (April 2022 - April 2023).
+The Old State Pension, consisting of the Basic State Pension (alongside the Graduated Retirement Benefit, the State Earnings-Related Pension Scheme, and the State Second Pension; collectively known as Additional State Pension), is a benefit payable to men born before 6 April 1951, and to women born before 6 April 1953.
+The maximum amount payable for the Basic State Pension component is £176.45 a week (April 2025 – April 2026).

 New State Pension

-The new State Pension is payable to men born on or after 6 April 1951, and to women born on or after 6 April 1953.
-The maximum amount payable is £185.15 a week (April 2022 - April 2023).
+The New State Pension is a benefit payable to men born on or after 6 April 1951, and to women born on or after 6 April 1953.
+The maximum amount payable is £230.25 a week (April 2025 – April 2026).

 Contribution record

-The State Pension is a 'contribution-based' benefit, and depends on an individual's National Insurance (NI) contribution history.
+The State Pension is a 'contribution-based' welfare benefit, and depends on an individual's National Insurance (NI) contribution history.
 To qualify for a full pension (amounts given above), an individual would require: